-% of Group und diversified SCR
+% of Group undiversified SCR

-Life underwriting risks 2021 2020
+Life underwriting risks 2022 2021

-Longevity risk 15 % 14 %
+Longevity risk 11 % 15 %

-Persistency risk 11 % 11 %
+Persistency risk 12 % 11 %

 Expense risk 6 % 6 %

-Other life underwriting risks 4 % 5 %
+Other life underwriting risks 5 % 4 %

-Total life underwriting risks 36 % 36 %
+Total life underwriting risks 34 % 36 %

-The Group's exposure to life underwriting risks, as measured by undiversified SCR, remained stable in 2021.
+The Group's exposure to life underwriting risks, as measured by undiversified SCR, has decreased in in 2022.
 The Group's most significant life underwriting risks are longevity risk and persistency risk in the UK.
-Longevity risk decreased over the year due to higher interest rates, as result of the higher impact of discounting, but was offset by disposals (primarily France) which increased the Group's exposure to life insurance risks from the UK.
+Longevity risk arises from the Group's annuity portfolio and persistency risk continues to be linked with economic conditions.
+Longevity risk decreased over the year due to the impact of discounting from higher interest rates.